DaemonKaizen/Intro2CyberSec/README.md

 - [ ] Clean up found resources
 - [ ] Group resources into appropriate groups based on media format or use-case
 - [ ] Build a better table of contents
+- [ ] Create a legend to denote skill level for materials
 - [x] ~~Build a rough table of contents~~
 - [x] ~~Top of README.md ASCII art~~